linuxvoyage/linuxvoyage.github.io/README.md

-This is a clean way to browse  [Linux Journey](https://linuxjourney.com) course, the way it was (only the english verison).
+This is a clean way to go through the English Version of Linux Journey Course - https://linuxvoyage.github.io/

-# Based on
+## Based on

 * [Linux Journey](https://linuxjourney.com) was a site dedicated to making learning Linux fun and easy.